District: Bakersfield District

 System ID: #1510031

-California Water Service (Cal Water) and the City of Bakersfield's Water Resources Department continue to be committed to providing a reliable supply of safe, clean water to our customers and communities.
+Cal Water and the City of Bakersfield's Water Resources Department continue to be committed to providing a reliable supply of safe, clean water to our customers and communities.
 With the coronavirus pandemic, access to high-quality water became particularly top of mind.
 Throughout the pandemic and beyond, our commitment to our customers has remained as strong as ever.

 In the City of Bakersfield's Domestic Water System in 2021, we conducted 40,596 tests on 8,810 water samples for 181 constituents.
 We are pleased to confirm that we met every primary and secondary state and federal water quality standard last year.